This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Vitamin D #

-Is the use of vitamin D allowed for fluid milk products if it contains a preservative not listed on the PSL?
+Is the use of vitamin D allowed for fluid milk products if it contains a preservative not listed in CAN/CGSB-32.311?
 (137)

 Yes.
 Vitamin D sources containing non-listed preservatives are allowed in organic fluid milk products as the addition of Vitamin D to milk is required by law.
-Keep in mind that GE rules regarding the inclusion of substrates as outlined in 6.2.1 (32.311) do have to be addressed.
+GE rules regarding the inclusion of substrates as outlined in Clause 6.2.1 do have to be addressed.

 Vitamins and minerals added to organic products #

 No. Vitamins and minerals are not agricultural products and hence are not certifiable to organic standards.
-Vitamins and Minerals used in organic products are ingredients classified as food additives and are listed in PSL 6.4.
-Per 9.2.1 a, ingredients classified as food additives are subject to substance listing annotations and restrictions specified in 6.2 of CAN/CGSB-32.311.
-As there are no organic commercial availability requirements listed in the annotation for Vitamins and Minerals in PSL 6.4, commercial availability is not applicable.
+Vitamins and minerals used in organic products are ingredients classified as food additives and are listed in Table 6.4.
+Per CAN/CGSB-32.310 9.2.1 a), ingredients classified as food additives are subject to substance listing annotations and restrictions specified in Clause 6.2 of CAN/CGSB-32.311.
+As there are no organic commercial availability requirements listed in the annotation for Vitamins and minerals in Table 6.4, commercial availability is not applicable.
 However, there are restrictions in the listing annotations on when they may be used.
-See Vitamins and mineral nutrients, PSL 6.4.
+See Vitamins and mineral nutrients, Table 6.4.

 Vitamins and minerals in supplemented foods #